dunnx296/AngryBirdsMachineLearning2020/README.md

 1. Ground truth data of game objects are stored in a Json object.
 The json object describs an array where each element describes a game object.
 Game object categories and their properties are described below:
 	- Ground: the lowest unbreakable flat support surface
+		- property: id = 'object [i]'
 		- property: type = 'Ground'
 		- property: yindex = [the y coordinate of the ground line]
 	- Platform: Unbreakable obstacles
+		- property: id = 'object [i]'
-		- property: type = 'Platform'
+		- property: type = 'Object'
 		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
+	- Trajectory: the dots that represent the trajectories of the birds
+		- property: id = 'object [i]'
+		- property: type = 'Trajectory'
+		- property: location = [a list of 2d points that represents the trajectory dots]

 	- Slingshot: Unbreakable slingshot for shooting the bird
+		- property: id = 'object [i]'
 		- property: type = 'Slingshot'
 		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
 	- Red Bird:
+		- property: id = 'object [i]'
-		- property: type = 'red_bird'
+		- property: type = 'Object'
 		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
+	- all objects below have the same representation as red bird
 	- Blue Bird:
-		- property: type = 'blue_bird'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Yellow Bird:
-		- property: type = 'yellow_bird'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- White Bird:
-		- property: type = 'white_bird'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Black Bird:
-		- property: type = 'black_bird'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Small Pig:
-		- property: type = 'pig_basic_small'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Medium Pig:
-		- property: type = 'pig_basic_medium'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Big Pig:
-		- property: type = 'pig_basic_big'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- TNT: an explosive block
-		- property: type = 'TNT'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Wood Block: Breakable wooden blocks
-		- property: type = 'Wood'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Ice Block: Breakable ice blocks
-		- property: type = 'Ice'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
 	- Stone Block: Breakable stone blocks
-		- property: type = 'Stone'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]

 2. ./src/computer_vision/GroundTruthReader.py is sample tool to read the parse ground truth json object.
 The coordination system are from the Science Birds and has been converted to the agent's coordination system.
 3. Round objects are also represented as polygons with a list of vertices
 4. Ground truth with noise
 	- If noisy ground truth is requested, the noise will be applied to each point in vertices of the game objects except the **ground**, **all birds** and the **slingshot**
-	- The position of the point with noise can be anywhere in the circle with the point's truth position as centre and 5 pixels as radius
+	- The noise for 'vertices' is applied to all vertices with the same amount within 5 pixels
+	- The colour map has a noise of +/- 2%.
+	- The colour is the colour map compresses 24 bit RGB colour into 8 bit
+	    - 3 bits for Red, 3 bits for Green and 2 bits for Blue
+		- the percentage of the colour that accounts for the object is followed by colour
+		- example: (127, 0.5) means 50% pixels in the objects are with colour 127
 	- The noise is uniformly distributed
 	- We will later offer more sophisticated and adjustable noise.
 ## Communication Protocols<a name="Protocol"></a>